Menu Close

 Firefighting

-Contest Coordinator: Harvey Langrehr
+Contest Coordinator: Harvey Langrehr, Grand Island Fire Department

 This competition will be held at City Fire Station #1 at Fonner Park.

-The competitors will need to bring.
-A set of bunker gear.
+The competitors will need to bring a set of bunker gear.
 This includes a jacket, pants, boots, hood, helmet and gloves.
 A set of comfortable workout type clothes and shoes for the physical agility test.
 And a nice shirt and pants for the interview process.

 Please review the 2024 note from the Contest Coordinator.